maoschanz/dynamic-wallpaper-editor/README.md

 - Add pictures to the list
 - Order the list
-- Set the time of each picture, and the time of transition between them
+- Set the duration of each picture, and the duration of transition between them
+- Adjust the start time of the slideshow
 - Save as an XML file

 ## Editing XML files